Jordyn Woods Reportedly Took A Lie Detector Test On ‘Red Table Talk’ After Tristan Thompson Drama

 A new clip from Jordyn Woods’ Red Table Talk interview reportedly reveals that she actually did take a lie detector test following the Tristan Thompson and Khloe Kardashian cheating scandal.

 Since news broke that Woods and Thompson were seen together at his Los Angeles home back in February while he was still in a relationship with Kardashian, Woods has seemingly attempted to move on with her life and future endeavors.
-She did, however, share her side of the scandal alongside her close, family friend, Jada Pinkett Smith on the actress’ show, Red Table Talk.
-Fans of the show recalled that Woods admitted that Thompson kissed her once at the party, and that the two had never had an interaction with each other prior.
+She did, however, share her side of the scandal alongside her close, family friend, Jada Pinkett Smith, on the actress’ show, Red Table Talk.
+Fans of the show recalled that Woods admitted that Thompson kissed her once at the party and that the two had never had an interaction with each other prior to that incident.
 She also shared that she would be willing to take a lie detector test to further prove that she was completely honest about the interaction.

 The clip of Woods seemingly taking a polygraph test was reposted by The Shade Room’s Instagram page.
 The outlet received more than 2 million views of the clip and more than 6,000 comments regarding the clip.